Skip to main content

 The answer to this question has been revised on 21/02/2025:

-For Q1/Q2/Q3 2025 reporting reference periods undertakings must continue to report according to the NACE 2.0 classification for all reporting frameworks (SII, IORPs, PEPP PR).
+For Q1/Q2/Q3 2025 reporting reference periods undertakings must continue to report according to the NACE 2.0 classification for all reporting frameworks (SII, IORPs, FICOD, PEPP Prudential).
 If not available by the data provider, the NACE 2.1 codes must be mapped to the 2.0 codes as it is not possible to report the NACE 2.1 codes under the current taxonomy releases.

 EIOPA is currently assessing the issue and will publish further guidance from Q4/annual 2025 reporting reference periods onwards.